-The humble battery is essentially a huge power reserve, initially tasked with supplying necessary juice to the vehicle’s starting motor which cranks the engine to life with each push of the starter button.
-During this dance, the battery also shovels electricity to the car’s ignition system.
+The battery is essentially a huge power reserve that supplies the necessary juice to the vehicle’s starting motor which brings the engine to life with each push of the starter button.
+The battery also brings electricity to the car’s ignition system.

-Despite doing all this work, the battery can’t exactly go on vacation after helping to start the engine.
-Working in concert with the electrical system is a device called an alternator.
+The battery works in partnership with a device in the electrical system called an alternator.
 On the road, this part supplies electricity to a car’s various electric-powered accessories such as headlights and wipers.
-On occasion, the alternator cannot keep up with demand – consider a hot summer’s day in the middle of a family road trip when the air conditioning is running, the wipers are on, the stereo is playing, and all hands have their devices plugged into USB ports.
+On occasion, the alternator cannot keep up with demand – consider a hot summer’s day in the middle of a family road trip when the air conditioning is running, the wipers are on and the stereo is playing.